SDXorg/test-models/README.md

 ## Contributing:
 All members of the SD community are invited to contribute to this repository.
-To do so, create a local clone, add your contribution using one of the following methods, add yourself to the [AUTHORS](AUTHORS) file, then submit a pull request.
+To do so, create a fork, add your contribution using one of the following methods, add yourself to the [AUTHORS](AUTHORS) file, then submit a pull request.

 To request that a specific test be added, create an issue on the